Pang Pong

-Pan Pong (also Panpon, Pan-Pon or Pang-Pong) is a hybrid of tennis and ping pong.
-The name comes from the sound when the ball is being hit from one side to the next, pan - pon - pan - pon and is played on asphalt with racquets made of wood, a soft tennis ball and a net in form a wooden plank.
+Pang Pong is a hybrid of tennis and ping pong.
+The name comes from the sound when the ball is being hit from one side to the next, pang - pong - pang - pong and is played on asphalt with racquets made of wood, a soft tennis ball and a net in form a wooden plank.
 Rules are similar to tennis or ping-pong but is played in shorter matches of 3 games.

 History

 The game was invented in 1922, during the Taisho era (1912-1926), on the Hitachi Ltd. factory campus in Japan.
-Pan-Pon was started as a lunch exercise, but has since has grown into a local sport in Ibaraki Prefecture.
+Pang Pong was started as a lunch exercise, but has since grown into a local sport in Ibaraki Prefecture.
 Tournaments within Hitachi plants, between plants, and among citizens in Ibaraki prefecture in Japan are organized.
 Outside Japan the sport is little known, but tournaments have been organized in Harrodsburg, Kentucky, United States, connected to the Hitachi Automotive plant there.